 The Center for Belgian Culture was established to preserve and share our proud heritage, forming a social and professional network to help Belgians residing in, or visiting the Quad Cities area.
 And of course we promote the image of Belgium and encourage the ties of social relations between Belgians in the Quad Cities and elsewhere in the world.

 The Executive Board is responsible for the administrative aspects of the Belgian Center, representing the organization at meetings and official activities, and maintaining relations with other organizations.
 We maintain an up-to-date list of members and continue to work on expanding our museum.

-The Executive Board or other members organize a wide range of activities, which are announced in our monthly Newsletter and published on our web site (see Calendar).
+The Executive Board or other members organize a wide range of activities, which are announced in our monthly Newsletter, e-mailed monthly to our membership.